-Supplies Needed: Pencils from you favorite dollar store, no stick scissors or paper cutter, and either card stock, google eyes & colorful pom poms (caterpillars) OR Duct Tape & glittery sticker paper (Cupid’s Arrows).
+Supplies Needed: Pencils from your favorite dollar store, no stick scissors or paper cutter, and either card stock google eyes & colorful pom poms (caterpillars) OR Duct Tape & glittery sticker paper (Cupid’s Arrows).

 Quantity: Easily Flexible dependent on how many pencils you purchase to use.

-Whether you are looking for ideas for preschool age or something more appealing to the tween or teens in your life, pencils can be the framework to a totally adorable & functional Valentine.
+Whether you are looking for ideas for preschool age or something more appealing to the tween or teens in your life, pencils can be the framework for a totally adorable & functional Valentine.